Gavitron/emojiparser/README.md

 download / setup / install both these tools first, so that you can use this toolset.

-Note that slackporter has to have the extra changes from my fork to work right.
+Note that emojipacks has to have the extra changes from my fork to work right.

 ## Usage